• Skip to primary navigation

 A little back story:

-If you already have an Instant Pot and are in love with all of the ways you can make fast and easy recipes then this add-on air fryer tool is a must-have.
+If you already have an Instant Pot (affiliate link) and are in love with all the ways you can make fast and easy recipes, then this add-on air fryer tool is a must-have.

-I have to confess that I am a traditionalist at heart and never really got on board with slow cooking.
+I confess I am a traditionalist and never really got on board with slow cooking.
 I never really made anything in my slow cooker that I loved.
-Well, except that Queso dip that you make with a giant block of Velvetta and Salsa.
+Except for that Queso dip you make with a giant block of Velvetta and Salsa.

 However, the pressure cooker is a different story.

-So when the Instant Pot came out, I was interested.
-At first, I wasn't sure it was worth having another kitchen tool.
+So when the Instant Pot (affiliate link) came out, I was interested.
+At first, I wasn’t sure it was worth having another kitchen tool.
 I already had the traditional version of a pressure cooker.

 To test it out, I borrowed my friends to test it out.
 I fell in love with it.